BrilworksarrowBlogarrowCloud, DevOps and Data

 Platform engineers typically start with a landing zone built on AWS Control Tower, establishing account vending, centralized logging through AWS CloudTrail, and a hub-and-spoke network model using Transit Gateway.
 Get this wrong and every team builds their own version of the same thing.

-Security architects then layer on an IAM baseline using Service Control Policies to cap permissions at the organization level, followed by threat detection through Amazon GuardDuty and Security Hub.
-Operations closes the loop with CloudWatch dashboards covering latency, error rates, and cost anomalies, plus written incident runbooks so your on-call engineer isn't improvising at 2 AM during a production outage.
+Security architects then layer on an IAM baseline using Service Control Policies to cap permissions at the organisation level, followed by threat detection through Amazon GuardDuty and Security Hub.
+Operations closes the loop with CloudWatch dashboards covering latency, error rates, and cost anomalies, plus written incident runbooks.
+That last part matters more than people think.
+Your on-call engineer at 2 AM shouldn't be improvising their way through a production outage.
+If the runbook doesn't exist before the incident, it gets written during one.

 AWS Cloud Adoption Framework phases and transformation domains